Malalane: Economy and tourism

 A trend of growth was experienced until 1998 when the road servicing the area was upgraded yet again to national road status.
 The road was named the ‘N4’ and later became a toll road.
 A government project was launched which saw significant growth in the area, known as the Maputo Corridor, with big corporations settling in the area.
 Malelane Gate was then named as one of the main entrances to the Kruger National Park.
 This led to a drastic increase in tourism in the area and many lodges were established.
 These include: Malelane Lodge, Pestana Lodge and some bed and breakfasts.
-The area also saw the establishment of Riverview Primary and Laerskool Malelane Primary.
-Sun International bought Malelane lodge and Spar and Pick n Pay also invested in branches of their retail shops in the area.
+The area also saw the establishment of Riverview Primary and Laerskool Malelane.
+Sun International bought Malelane Lodge and Spar and Pick 'n Pay also invested in branches of their retail shops in the area.

 This was beneficial to the area, in particular the agricultural sector.
-Rather than buying goods from far away suppliers Spar and Pick n Pay bought from local farmers.
+Rather than buying goods from far away suppliers Spar and Pick 'n Pay bought from local farmers.
 This had an added benefit that farmers now had a stable market where their goods could be sold.
 Unsurprisingly tourists of the area also bought goods from the new shops rather than bringing in their own goods from afar.

 Due to the increase of tourist activities in the area, many contractors were brought in to meet the demands of new developments in the area.
 The growth of Malalane town was now at a peak as many people were now living in the town or nearby because their jobs entailed them working at lodges or similar establishments in the immediate area.
 This boosted the local economy greatly and local shops benefited greatly from the new influx of trade.
 More trade also came from Mozambique after the civil war.

 Future developments saw sections of the Kruger National Park being outsourced to large companies and corporations.
 This had both negative and positive effects on the region.
 By outsourcing sections of the Kruger National Park the companies involved could attract more foreign tourists.
 The bonus of this was that the tourists injected large amounts of foreign money into the area's economy.
 This did have a bump-on effect though.
 Local companies lost out in trade to the corporations and consequently some local businesses suffered.
-The National Parks Board also declared a policy of no more peripheral development (i.e. no new camps, lodges or developments were to be built in the park).
-Together with the deregulation of open top game vehicles the park saw entrance admissions previously unheard of.
+The National Parks Board also declared a policy of no additional peripheral development (i.e. no new camps, lodges or developments were to be built in the park).
+Together with the deregulation of open top game vehicles, the park saw entrance admissions previously unheard of.

-The development of the Leopard Creek Golf Club and housing estate aided in giving the local economy a boost.
+The development of the Leopard Creek Country Club and housing estate aided in giving the local economy a boost.
 An added bonus to this was the revenue brought in from golf tournaments, such as the Sunshine Tour's Alfred Dunhill Championship, and was beneficial to the town.
 More lodges and B&Bs were also built in the area.